dkrajzew/gresiblos/docs/use_index.md

 All values are strings despite the topics, which are a list of strings for each blog entry.

-Please note that this information must be given in each entry's meta-data.
+Please note that this information must be given in each entry&#39;s meta-data.

 ## php Index Browser